dfravel/teams-api/README.md

 ### Teams API test application

-Simple application that allows a user to create teams and players.
+Simple API that allows a user to create teams and players.
 Please follow these instructions to run the application on your local environment.

+At this time, this is an API-only application which means it will only work in something like Postman.

 -   Clone the app
 -   Run composer install